Badgerati/Pode.Web/docs/Tutorials/Elements/Select.md

 ## Choose Option

 You can hide the "Choose an Option" option by passing `-NoChooseOption`, or you can change it value via `-ChooseOptionValue`.

+## Multiple

+You can render a multiple select element, where more than one option can be selected, by using the `-Multiple` switch.
+By default only the first 4 options are shown, this can be altered using the `-Size` parameter.